 Lori Rader-Day is the author of the Anthony Award-winning mystery "The Black Hour" and the Mary Higgins Clark Award-winning mystery "Little Pretty Things."
-Her third novel, "The Day I Died," was published in April 2017 and was an Indie Next Pick.
+Her third novel, "The Day I Died," was an Indie Next Pick and is a Mary Higgins Clark Award nominee.
 "Under a Dark Sky" will be released from Harper Collins in August.

 Her fiction has been previously published in Ellery Queen Mystery Magazine, TimeOut Chicago, Crab Orchard Review, Freight Stories and in the anthology Dia de los Muertos.
 Best-selling author Jodi Picoult chose her story as the grand prize winner of Good Housekeeping’s first fiction contest.